 It adds up to 1,140 free hours across the year or approximately 22 free hours per week across 52 weeks.

 Can I spread the free hours across 52 weeks?

-- Nurseries and nursery classes
+- Registered nurseries and nursery classes

 How do I apply for the 30 hours free childcare?